tonypilz/singleton/README.md

  - control over seqcence and timepoint of construction/destruction
  - invalid access detection

 It is achieved by decoupling instance access from the instance lifetime.
-The following example illustrates this:
+The following example illustrates the basic usage of the library:

 ```cpp
 #include <src/InstanceRegistration.h>